Diversity & Inclusion Small Grants Program

 Application information

-Applications for the 2023 grant round are now closed.
+Applications for the 2024 Small Grants Program have now closed.

 Who can apply?

-Applicants must be a student or member of staff in the Faculty of Arts, who will be enrolled and/or in a continuing or fixed term position until at least 31 December 2023.
-Please note: applications from students must nominate a full-time staff member to act as supervisor.
+Applicants must be a student or member of staff in the Faculty of Arts, who will be enrolled and/or in a continuing or fixed term position until at least 31 December 2025.
 Applications may come from an individual or a group.

 Staff (including professional staff) and students from diverse religious, cultural, linguistic, socioeconomic and geographic backgrounds, people with disability, Indigenous Australians and LGBTIQA+ staff and students are especially encouraged to apply.

-Funding will be given to events such as film screenings, workshops, panel discussions, cultural performance and other activities that build awareness, create space for all students and staff members to mark occasions of cultural significance, and create an inclusive and welcoming environment across the Faculty.
-Events that facilitate wide participation are especially encouraged.
-Events must be completed by 30 November 2023.
+Funding will be given to projects such as film screenings, workshops, panel discussions, cultural performances and other activities that build awareness, create space for all students and staff members to mark occasions of cultural significance, and create an inclusive and welcoming environment across the Faculty.
+Accessible initiatives that facilitate wide participation are especially encouraged.
+Events must be completed by 30 November 2025.

-The grant can be used for the payment of any goods or services that support the event outlined in your application.
-This may include:
+The grant can be used for the payment of any goods or services that support the project outlined in your application.
+This may include*:

 • Venue and equipment hire